ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-asia.md

 ## Instructions

-You can access the IPMI using two different methods: the Java applet (recommended) or the browser (Serial over LAN).
+You can access the IPMI using several different methods, the Java applet (recommended), the KVM tool from a web browser (recommended but only available for the latest servers) or the browser (Serial over LAN).

+To enable one of these methods, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia).
+In the `Bare Metal Cloud`{.action} section, click on `Dedicated Servers`{.action} in the left-hand menu, select your server and click the `IPMI`{.action} tab.

 ### Access via the Java applet <a name="applet-java"></a>